Addressing the sign-problem in Euclidean path integrals with radial basis function neural networks: Conclusions

 In this paper, we have shown that the system of relativistic Bose gas at finite chemical potentials can be accurately described by RBF-approximated Euclidean path integral formalism, where the nonlinear self-interacting terms are expanded by a sum of Gaussian kernels, thus making the overall path integral solvable.
 Using carefully chosen symmetric centers around zero (and some corresponding width parameters), the logarithm of the partition function can be estimated in $\mathcal{O}(KN^4)$ complexity by a few percentage relative error.
 The RBF-approximated path integral is not constrained by the appearing imaginary terms in the Euclidean action, thus, the finite density system can be solved in the same manner as in the case of $\mu=0$.
 The method has been applied to the interacting complex scalar field theory, where the critical chemical potential is estimated to be $\mu_c = 1.17 \pm 0.018$ in correspondence with the results coming from complex Langevin dynamics.
 The silver blaze region is also addressed, where the approximate $\mu$ independent behavior of $\langle n \rangle$ on a finite lattice is well-described.

-The RBF method is able to provide results in a very fast manner, e.g., the calculation regarding the silver blaze problem in Fig.~\ref{fig:3} on a $10^4$ lattice took only $72$ seconds on a standard notebook without any optimization or using any GPU or special hardware.
+The RBF method is able to provide results in a very fast manner, e.g., the calculation regarding the silver blaze problem in Fig.~\ref{fig:3} on a $10^4$ lattice took less than a minute on a standard notebook without any optimization or using any GPU or special hardware.
 Due to the generality of the model, there is a possibility to extend it to include fermionic fields and non-abelian gauge theories and address problems in QCD at finite densities as well.
 On the technical side, due to its versatility, the RBF model could also be extended or formulated in other ways that could be more suitable to specific problems.
-One alternative would be to also include the hopping terms in the RBF expansion, thus approximating the nearest neighbor interactions by a separable form.
-This could make the diagonalization step and the error estimation for different center distributions unnecessary, as the complexity will greatly reduce in coordinate space as well.
-Other alternatives of the RBF model would also be possible, where the effectiveness of each model generally depends on the specific system being analyzed.